A fundamental differential system of Riemannian geometry: The natural exterior differential system on

 Continuing the above, we let $\theta$ denote the 1-form on $\tsb$

-We wish to make further claims on the natural geometry of $\tsb$, based on the following Proposition whose proof shall be recalled in section \ref{Pomf}.
-The result was essentially deduced by Y.~Tashiro in the 1960's through chart computations, cf. \cite{Blair}. \begin{prop} We have $\dx\theta=e^{(1+n)1}+\cdots+e^{(2n)n}$.
+The differential geometry of $\tsb$ is much determined by the following proposition, whose proof shall be recalled in Section \ref{Pomf}.
+The result was essentially deduced by Y.~Tashiro through chart computations, cf. \cite{Blair,Tash}. \begin{prop}[Y.~Tashiro] We have $\dx\theta=e^{(1+n)1}+\cdots+e^{(2n)n}$.
 In other words, $\forall v,w\in T\tsb$,

-\end{prop} It is easy to see that $(\tsb,\theta)$ is a contact manifold.
-The same is to prove that $\theta\wedge(\dx\theta)^n=(-1)^{\frac{n(n+1)}{2}}n!s\,\vol\wedge\alpha\neq0$, as we shall care to establish later.
-We ask the reader to accept our abbreviation of the wedge product, which happens only when there is no risk of being misled.
-We also observe here that the expression of $\dx\theta$ is not linear in $s$, lest one should be driven to conclude so.